rust-lang/rustfmt/Configurations.md

 ```

 ## `chains_block_parent_indent_children`
-Determines whether to indent the child chain items of a chain that beings with a block-like parent element.
+Determines whether to indent the child chain items of a chain that beings with a block-like parent element when `indent_style` is `Block`.

 - **Default value**: `false`
 - **Possible values**: `true`, `false`